Shincheonji Church of Jesus: Criminal charges against group's leader

-On July 31, 2020, Lee Man-Hee was arrested by South Korean authorities for allegedly hiding crucial information from contact-tracers and other offenses; by this time the Shincheonji Church was being linked to more than 5,200 coronavirus infections, or 36% of South Korea's total cases.
-Prosecutors specifically alleged that Lee had failed to provide health authorities with a complete lists of church members in violation of South Korea's Infectious Disease Control and Prevention Act.
-The Vice Minister of the Ministry of Health and Welfare (South Korea) publicly stated that Shincheonji has cooperated with authorities.
+On July 31, 2020, Lee Man-hee was arrested by South Korean authorities for allegedly hiding crucial information from contact-tracers and other offenses; by this time the Shincheonji Church was being linked to more than 5,200 coronavirus infections, or 36% of South Korea's total cases.
+Prosecutors specifically alleged that Lee had failed to provide health authorities with complete lists of church members in violation of South Korea's Infectious Disease Control and Prevention Act.
+The Vice Minister of the Ministry of Health and Welfare (South Korea) publicly stated that Shincheonji had cooperated with authorities.

 Lee was initially detained pending trial, and several previous appeals for bail were initially rejected.
 However, on November 12, 2020, the court granted bail to Lee, with the court noting Lee's consistent attendance and compliance during court proceedings, as well as the health concerns of detaining a 90-year-old senior in prison.

 Prosecutors sought a five-year prison sentence and a fine of on the Infectious Disease Control and Prevention Act charges.
 In January 2021, the Suwon District Court acquitted Lee of the COVID-19-related charges, ruling that lists of church members were not "key elements of epidemiological surveys" defined in the Act.
 However, the court, found Lee guilty of embezzling from the church to build a home, and of using government facilities to conduct religious services, and issued a four-year suspended sentence to Lee.

 The Supreme Court of Korea in 2022 affirmed the lower court's decisions: acquittal on COVID-19 charges and conviction for embezzlement.